microsoft/mcp-gateway/mcp-proxy-server/README.md

 - Configure permissions for the workload identity principal (If setting up a local mcp server) `mg-identity-<identifier>-workload`.
 This identity is created by deployment.
-The MCP server will use the workload identity for upstream resouce access.
+The MCP server will use the workload identity for upstream resource access.

 ### Proxying Local Servers
-For starting a local MCP server in stdio and proxying the traffice through gateway to it.
+For starting a local MCP server in stdio and proxying the traffic through gateway to it.
 Set server startup command and arguments in environment variables:
   - `MCP_COMMAND`
   - `MCP_ARGS`